Aeonium arboreum

 Maintenance & Notes

-ToxicityGenerally considered non-toxic to pets and humans.
+ToxicityGenerally considered non-toxic to people and pets.

 Recent Public Plants